Grim-1/PlantPal/README.md

 - Member 3: Edwin K Jayesh - Saintgits College of Engineering, Kottayam

 ### Project Description
-- Our project "is" an innovative plantcare automatation device that can take care of all of your plants needs with minimal intervention.
+- Our project is an "innovative plantcare automatation device" that can take care of all of your plants needs with minimal intervention.
-- Our project uses "Complex" sensors to track plant health and external factors to take "Smart" decisions.
+- Our project uses "Complex" 🥷 sensors to track plant health and external factors to take "Smart" decisions.
 -

 ### The Problem (that doesn't exist)
-- Ever had your plants grow too healthy ?
+- Ever had your plants grow too healthy 💪 ?
 Ever wished that your pet plant would interact with you like those animal pets ?
 Did you have too much peace of mind and serenity due to your lush greenery ?

 ### The Solution (that nobody asked for)
-- Our PlantPal will solve all these problems by giving you plants wheels and a mind of a toddler.
+- Our PlantPal will solve all these problems by giving you plants wheels 💨 and a mind of a toddler.
-- Our PlantPal will deliver your plants to the mosst ideal dark and cold space so that they do not grow too healthy.
+- Our PlantPal will deliver your plants to the mosst ideal dark and cold space so that they do not grow too healthy and get to embrace their moody side.
-- Our PlantPal lets your beloved plants communicate with you using cute and personalized emoticons.
+- Our PlantPal lets your beloved plants communicate with you using cute and personalized emoticons 🥰.
 - The PlantPal helps your plant get more of your time by throwing trantrums, making noises at unconventional hours and zooming around in circles.
 ## Technical Details
 ### Technologies/Components Used